Marietta College Awards Over $26 Million in Scholarships and Grants Annually

 Marietta College also offers many other awards that speak to some of our traditions and particular connections to Marietta College.
 Marietta permits a student to receive up to two non-need-based awards with a total dollar value not exceeding the full tuition cost.

-Incoming domestic First-Year Student Scholarships for Fall 2024 and Spring 2025
+Incoming domestic First-Year Student Scholarships for Fall 2025 and Spring 2026

 Marietta College is proud to be our students' largest source of financial assistance.
 We offer extraordinary academic scholarships that are awarded to top students in the entering class, regardless of financial need.
 In order to be considered, you must meet the following criteria:

-• Be a first-time, full-time, degree-seeking student accepted for admission to Marietta College by May 1, 2024.
+- Be a first-time, full-time, degree-seeking student accepted for admission to Marietta College by May 1, 2025.

-• Meet the cumulative high school GPA requirement based on an official transcript.
+- Meet the cumulative high school GPA requirement based on an official transcript.

-When you submit your application for admission, you’ll automatically be considered for merit scholarships and awards.
-These awards are based on your high school GPA.
+When you submit your application for admission, you’ll automatically be considered for merit scholarships and awards based on your high school GPA.
 You will be notified of your award at the time of admission.
 Test scores must be submitted by February 15, for merit consideration.
 Scores submitted after this date will not change existing financial aid packages.

 Students who receive these scholarships must enroll full-time in their first bachelor's degree program.